tsmsg/botpress-script/README.md

 2. `onReceive` - for Prompt and Response nodes
 3. `Transitions` :
     - based on 'quick reply values' (used in 2nd point) which node to go next.
-    - If we want trasition based on a value then put that value ONLY in `Raw Expression (advanced)` field
+    - If we want trasition based on a specific value then put that value ONLY in `Raw Expression (advanced)` field
     - If we want trasition no matter what user gives input then select `Always`
+    - If we want trasition based on Affirm/Decline then put 'affirm' or 'decline' in `Raw Expression (advanced)` field